kevinfiol/kevinfiol.github.io/content/blog/react-patterns-in-umai.md

 # React Patterns in Umai

-Last year, I forked [hyperapp](https://github.com/jorgebucaran/hyperapp) to create the single-page application library I've always wanted.
-The end result is a library I named [umai](https://github.com/kevinfiol/umai).
+Last year, I forked [hyperapp](https://github.com/jorgebucaran/hyperapp) to create the single-page application library I've always wanted -- [umai](https://github.com/kevinfiol/umai).

 Since then, I've used umai on multiple small personal projects and have been happy with the speed and minimalism I've been able to rebuild apps I had previously written in React, Mithril, and Svelte.